 PREGNANCY TIPS: Gestational Diabetes is not the end of the world.

-When I heard from our doctor 26 weeks into my pregnancy, “You are, unfortunately, a Gestational Diabetic“, my heart almost stopped beating.
+“You are, unfortunately, a Gestational Diabetic“, when I heard this from our doctor 26 weeks into my pregnancy, my heart almost stopped beating.

 Am I a bad mother?

-To my mind, this immediately meant I was a bad mother who had put her baby at risk and would be judged forever more as irresponsible.
-Luckily our doctor, one or two friends and my ever supportive Adam took me swiftly in hand and helped me to launch onto a comprehensive research campaign to manage a potentially lethal situation.
+To my mind, this immediately meant I was a bad mother.
+Putting her baby at risk and would be judged forever more as irresponsible.
+Luckily our doctor, one or two friends and my ever supportive Adam took me swiftly in hand.
+They helped me to launch onto a comprehensive research campaign to manage a potentially lethal situation.

 Initially I couldn’t quite wrap my head around the fact that I had Gestational Diabetes in the first place.
-I consider myself a relatively healthy person and was probably the fittest and healthiest I’ve ever been when I fell pregnant.
-To be fair, I’m no saint and love ice cream and cake as much as the next pregnant mama, but I just couldn’t understand how someone as mindful about nutrition and fitness as I am could “let” herself become diabetic.
+I consider myself a relatively healthy person.
+Probably the fittest and healthiest I’ve ever been when I fell pregnant.
+To be fair, I’m no saint and love ice cream and cake as much as the next pregnant mama.
+I just couldn’t understand how someone as mindful about nutrition and fitness as I am could “let” herself become diabetic.

-It wasn’t until I had worked my way through reams of literature, engaged in numerous conversations with others who had had Gestational Diabetes, and met more than once with my endocrinologist and nutritionist that I realised I not only hadn’t “given” myself Gestational Diabetes but also that it is a manageable condition that need not result in a stressful and miserable third trimester.
+It wasn’t until I had worked my way through reams of literature.
+Engaged in numerous conversations with others who had had Gestational Diabetes.
+Met more than once with my endocrinologist and nutritionist that I realised I not only hadn’t “given” myself Gestational Diabetes.
+It is a manageable condition that need not result in a stressful and miserable third trimester.

 Here are some tips that I can offer to hopefully help any other expectant mums who might be facing a few months of Gestational Diabetes.